 Setup Your Social Media and Newsletter

 If you don’t already have them make sure you set-up social media accounts immediately.
 I know bloggers who waited until they had a following but if you do that you are missing out on the people who connect with you at the beginning of your journey.
-Set up a Facebook page, add your blog to BlogLovin’ and connect your Twitter, Instagram, and Pinterest to your blog.
+From the very beginning, set up a Facebook page, add your blog to BlogLovin’ and connect your Twitter, Instagram, and Pinterest to your blog.

 Now…go get started and contact me if you have any questions.